Benefit #1: Little Kids are Exposed to You as the Head Coach (Relationship Building)

 And while coaches by nature tend to be very giving (just look at the time you spend on coaching), it helps when parents have some “skin in the game” (money) to make the commitment to getting “Sally” to the field.

-If you are coaching high school softball or baseball, then having some sort of youth clinic or program can have a huge impact on your program.
+If you are coaching high school sports, then having some sort of youth clinic or program can have a huge impact on your program.

 This becomes your “feeder system” to help you build and maintain a competitive program.